Ernyoke/certified-aws-devops-professional/1-sdlc-automation/codedeploy.md

 - Documentation [https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html
 )
 - Deployment hooks (lifecycle events):
-    - ApplicationStop: occurs before the new revision of the application is downloaded.
+    - **ApplicationStop**: occurs before the new revision of the application is downloaded.
 Use for defining a script which gracefully stops the application
-    - DownloadBundle: downloads the current application revision from S3 and copies the revision to a temporary location.
+    - **DownloadBundle**: downloads the current application revision from S3 and copies the revision to a temporary location.
 This event is reserved for CodeDeploy agent and can not be used to run scripts
-    - BeforeInstall: runs before install script
+    - **BeforeInstall**: runs before install script
-    - Install: during this event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
+    - **Install**: during this event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
 This event is reserved for CodeDeploy agent and can not be used to run scripts
-    - AfterInstall: runs after install lifecycle event finished.
+    - **AfterInstall**: runs after install lifecycle event finished.
 This event can be used for tasks such as configuration or changing file permissions
-    - ApplicationStart: this event can be used to restart the application stopped during ApplicationStop event
+    - **ApplicationStart**: this event can be used to restart the application stopped during ApplicationStop event
-    - ValidateService: last deployment event.
+    - **ValidateService**: last deployment event.
 Can be used to validate if the deployment was successful
 - In case we have load balancer, we can have the following additional hooks:
-    - BeforeBlockTraffic
+    - **BeforeBlockTraffic**
-    - BlockTraffic
+    - **BlockTraffic**
-    - AfterBlockTraffic
+    - **AfterBlockTraffic**
-    - BeforeAllowTraffic
+    - **BeforeAllowTraffic**
-    - AllowTraffic
+    - **AllowTraffic**
-    - AfterAllowTraffic
+    - **AfterAllowTraffic**
 - Hook which can execute scripts can have the following properties:
     - `timeout`: specifies the max running duration for the script
     - `runas`: specifies the user which would be used to execute the script (example: `root`)